 Grilling vegetables during the warmer months can be as quick and easy as grilling meat.
-If your grill is big enough, you can grill both simultaneously.
-You can have a light, yet balanced, summer meal in thirty minutes or less.
-This is perfect during the week.
-Very few individuals want to spend much time cooking during the warmer months of the year.
-This is perfect for busy weekends during the warmer months as well.
+If your grill is large enough, you can even grill both simultaneously.
+With a light, balanced summer meal ready in thirty minutes or less, this method is perfect for busy weeknights and weekends alike.

 - Fresh or frozen vegetables